SSH Private Keys

 • Private key is stored on the client machine — backup server.
 The private key is protected with a passphrase.
 Even if the private key is intercepted, the eavesdropper will have to provide the passphrase to unlock the key and use it.

 For authentication on a Linux server, the client must prove that it has the private key matching the public key stored on the Linux server.
 To do this, the client generates a cryptogram using the private key and passes this cryptogram to the Linux server.
-If the client uses the "correct" private key for the cryptogram, the Linux server can easily decrypt the cryptogram with a matching public key.
+If the client uses the "correct" private key for the cryptogram, the Linux server can decrypt the cryptogram with a matching public key.

 Veeam Backup & Replication has the following limitations for the Identity/Pubkey authentication method: